ioccc-src/winner/2006/hamre/README.md

 The code is well documented, even with an example.
 In fact this documentation accounts for 100% of the source.
-Personally I find preprocessing or reindenting the program counterproductive when it comes to understanding the source.
+Personally I find preprocessing or re-indenting the program counterproductive when it comes to understanding the source.
 The preprocessed source becomes rather verbose.